 The commander of the American Expeditionary Forces, General John Pershing, was not in the least thrilled about the prospect of Black soldiers fighting alongside his White troops and resisted Secretary Baker’s edict mightily.
 He managed to square the circle by fobbing off four colored regiments on the French Army.
 (There’s a fictionalized account of how this came about in Truly Are the Free.)
 The French had lost over a million men and endured mutinies in half their regiments.
 They were trés heureux to get Sammies, as the French called all Americans, into their depleted front-line divisions.
 So the now-federalized and rechristened 369th U.S. Infantry found itself in the trenches as part of the French Fourth Army.
 They remained under fire with the French for 191 days, longest of any American unit in the War.

-The men of the 369th were treated by the French just like their poilus (“hairy ones”—the universal nickname for French soldiers) with little or no regard for their race.
+The men of the 369th were treated by the French just like their own poilus (“hairy ones”—the universal nickname for French soldiers) with little or no regard for their race.
 This was even after the American general staff pressured their French counterparts into issuing a loathsome general order (almost certainly written by the American staff) concerning treatment of black American soldiers.
-Suffice it to say this order included every racist canard and Jim Crow falsehood to be found in any Southern state of the time, up to and including “keep them away from your white women.”
+Suffice it to say this order included every racist canard and Jim Crow falsehood found in any Southern state of the time, up to and including “keep them away from your White women.”
 Yeah, that.

 [You can now get the third book, No Hero’s Welcome, in my First World War and 1920s trilogy here or here.
 And guess what?
 I’ve lowered the price of my None of Us the Same ebook to only $2.99 which you can get here and here.]